oceantracker/oceantracker/docs/documentation/features/statistics.rst

 The user can also impose a set of constraints to which particles should be counted.
 These are status (e.g. settled on bottom), water column depth, particle depth (e.g. only within 10 meters of the surface).
-For details see the `API reference`_ or the formal description below.
+For details see the :doc:`API reference </documentation/api_ref>` or the formal description below.

 Age-based statistics